MarcusKlapprodt/pipedrive_dashboard/README.md

 # Pipedrive Dashboard
-The purpose was to display kpi metrics for customer success managers, based on their daily activities.
+The purpose is to display kpi metrics for customer success managers in pipedrive, based on their daily activities.
-(now that we switched to hubspot, we don't need the dashboard anymore, but maybe it helps others)
+Now that we switched to hubspot, we don't need the dashboard anymore, but maybe it helps others.
+That is why there are no frequent updates to this repo.

 ## Table of contents
  - Readme